 According to Bondi, the company marketed travel club memberships to consumers, and these memberships often cost thousands of dollars.
 The company promised its customers that their memberships would give them discounted travel and access to expert travel advice.

-But Bondi says her office got complaints from consumers who said that Map Destinations and its owners overstated the savings and nature of the benefits.
-They also complained about the way the memberships were marketed.
+But Bondi says her office got reports from consumers who said that Map Destinations and its owners overstated the savings and nature of the benefits.
+They also didn't like the way the memberships were marketed.

 “Tourism is vital to Florida’s economy and we will not tolerate anyone using deceptive or unfair trade practices to take advantage of people trying to take a vacation,” Bondi said.
 “This settlement will help better protect travelers no matter their vacation destination.”